aa1823/survGVHD/README.md

 Prerequisites:
 To run this project locally, you need the following prerequisites:

-Python 3.x
 SAS OnDemand for Academics: SAS Studio (or similar statistical software) Installation Steps:

 Clone this repository.

-Install the required Python libraries using pip install -r requirements.txt.
-Set up SAS OnDemand for Academics: SAS Studio following the official documentation.
+Set up SAS OnDemand for Academics: SAS Studio or SAS 9 following the official documentation.
 Usage
 Usage Guide:
 To perform a similar analysis, follow these steps: